 How My Own Nu Skin Experience Started

-I met a friend from my home country; Sweden, who I used to work with at a local gym in Stockholm (the capital city of Sweden).
-I actually met her here in Miami.
-She had moved here as well, so that was quite a coincidence.
+I met a friend from my home country, Sweden, who I used to work with at a local gym in Stockholm (the capital city of Sweden).
+I actually met her in Miami.
+She had left Sweden for sunny Miami too so that was quite a coincidence.

-She introduced me to Nu Skin and took me to one of their motivation meetings.
-They make it sound so good, and so easy, to make a big income with MLM.
+She introduced me to Nu Skin and took me to one of their meetings.
+They make it sound so good and so easy to make a big income with MLM.

 Financial freedom is just around the corner wihooo!

 I left the meeting convinced that this would be my thing.
-I was also so happy to be able to work with my Swedish friend.
+I was also so happy to be able to work with my friend from back home.

-She recommended me to go in BIG, if I was going to invest efforts into doing the business.
-She convinced me to start with buying the large inventory package, so I did.
+She recommended me to go BIG if I was going to invest efforts in doing the business.
+She convinced me to start with buying the large inventory package and so I did.

-Remember now, that this is where she also gets her cut, since I became her down-line.
-Of course, she would recommend me to invest in all those products!
+Remember now, this is where she also got her cut since I became her down-line.
+Of course, she would recommend that I invest in all those products!

 I Threw Away $1500 For Nothing!

-The thing is, that you have to come up to 2500 points in order to qualify for starting your own organization; as an independent distributor.
+The thing is, you have to come up to 2500 points in order to qualify for starting your own organization as an independent distributor.
 Every dollar is translated into points – so $1 is 1 point.

 Ooops, that turned out to be completely wrong!

 I did try hard reaching my 2500 points!
-We were running around to lots of businesses related to the skin care industry where we tried to book meetings with the store managers to sell products, or to convince them to do the business.
+We were running around to tons of companies related to the skin care industry, where we tried to book meetings with the store managers to sell products or to convince them to do the business.

 It did not go well!

-The constant answer when trying to recruit was: “Let me think about it” or: “No, I do not want to get involved in those pyramid schemes”….and so it continued.
+The constant answer when trying to recruit was: “Let me think about it.” or “No, I do not want to get involved in those pyramid schemes”….and so it went on and on.

 The Lie And Rule I Never Approved Of

 Another way of fishing people in, is that they tell you to start small on the side of your regular work.
-This is exactly how they are cashing in money by the monthly subscriptions from people trying to do the business besides work.
+This is exactly how they are cashing in money by the monthly subscriptions from people trying to do the business besides their job.

 Nu Skin also has this 3 feet rule that I never approved of.
 Namely, to always share the business with anyone who is standing within 3 feet from you at the mall, in the grocery store, at the gym etc.

-No matter where you were, you were told to apply this rule.
+No matter where you were at the time, you were told to apply this rule.
 I tried it a couple of times, but was never comfortable with it.
-Instead, I tried to book real meetings with spa salons, hair dressers, and nail salons, to try and sell the products and possible also make them do the business.
+Instead, I tried to book real meetings with spa salons, hair dressers and nail salons to try selling Nu Skin’s products and possible also make them do the business.

 Presenting Nu Skin’s Commission Plan